 On 21 October 2021, the AEMC published a consultation paper on the rule change request.
 We received 10 submissions, which can be found below.

 The AEMC also held a stakeholder workshop on 14 December 2021 to discuss stakeholder views on facilitated gas markets, including the DWGM.
 The material presented can be found on the hydrogen review project page.

+On 12 January 2022, the Commission extended the timeframe to make a draft determination to 31 March 2022 under section 317 of the NGL.
 This extension was made to allow the Commission sufficient time to analyse and consult on stakeholder submissions made to the draft rule determination, reflecting the complexity of the issues involved.

 On 8 September 2021, the AEMC received a rule change request from the Victorian Minister for Energy, Environment and Climate Change to amend Part 19 of the NGR, which covers the Victorian DWGM.